DMartelly/amridm2mqtt/README.md

-# AMRIDM2MQTT: Send AMR/ERT Power Meter Data Over MQTT
+# AMRIDM2MQTT: Send AMR/ERT Utility Meter Data Over MQTT

 ##### Copyright (c) 2018 Ben Johnson.
 Distributed under MIT License.

 Using an [inexpensive rtl-sdr dongle](https://www.amazon.com/s/ref=nb_sb_noss?field-keywords=RTL2832U), it's possible to listen for signals from ERT compatible smart meters using rtlamr.
 This script runs as a daemon, launches rtl_tcp and rtlamr, and parses the output from rtlamr.
-If this matches your meter, it will push the data into MQTT for consumption by Home Assistant, OpenHAB, or custom scripts.
+When it detects data from your configured meters, it publishes the readings to MQTT for consumption by Home Assistant, OpenHAB, or custom scripts.

-TODO: Video for Home Assistant
+## Supported Meters

+This service supports both water and gas meters that use the ERT (Encoder Receiver Transmitter) protocol.
+It can track:

+### Water Meters
+- Total consumption
+- No usage periods
+- Backflow detection
+- Leak detection (both current and historical)
+- All data is published to MQTT topics under `Home/WaterMeter/`

+### Gas Meters
+- Total consumption
+- Published to MQTT topic `Home/GasMeterTotalValue`

+## Features
+- Real-time meter monitoring using rtl-sdr
+- Automatic reconnection on connection loss
+- Health check monitoring via HTTP
+- Configurable meter ID filtering
+- Systemd service integration
+- Detailed logging with syslog integration

 ## Docker